mjrice/7DaysModlets/JSS/README.md

 * Nailgun and 50 nails
 * Claw hammer

+## Bike Messenger
+* Eugene Explains: Bicycles
+* Paper

 # Perk Progression changes
 * Removed Master Chef.
 Recipes are learned by finding or purchasing Cookbooks instead.
 Some cookbooks unlock multiple recipes at once (e.g. Grilled Meats lets you make any meat grilled).
 * Removed Hammer and Forge.
 Forge and related recipes are learned by reading issues of Toolmaking Today.
 Armor recipes are learned by reading issues of The Armorer.
+* Removed Advanced Engineering (read issues of Eugene Explains Science or Gunny's Guides to learn these skills)
+* Removed Grease Monkey (read issues of Eugene Explains Science to learn these skills)
 * Physician does not grant medical crafting skills but does still give healing bonus (bonus increased for first 2 tiers).
 Medical skills are learned by finding or purchasing Medical Journals instead.
 * Run and Gun reduced from 5 to 4 tiers with better effect at each level.
 * Living Off the Land reduced from 5 to 4 tiers.
 Removed seed crafting from tier 1 (it is now a book) and then shifted each level down one so that level 1 is now the same as original level 2, etc.